-Research at the Department of Cultural Anthropology and Ethnology
+Research in Cultural Anthropology and Ethnology

 Uppsala anthropologists have produced noteworthy and innovative scholarship.
 In general, researchers conduct long-term anthropological fieldwork in their respective fields.
 The teaching in cultural anthropology at Uppsala University is grounded in ethnographic field research.
 Hence our different educational programmes are inspired by the teachers' own field research experiences and insights.

 International networks also colour the department.
 We regularly host visitors from abroad, organise guest lectures, lead international workshops open to staff and students, and initiate international networks and programmes in research and education.